Leon Liu coined the term “Open Source Learning” in 2006. The term embodies two major visions.

 - Open Source Learning is about learning in all ages including children and adults.
 Open Source Learning subscribes to Sudbury Model as embodied by sudubry schools, and strives to expand the self-learning model of it to all people including adults.
 Yes, self-learning is for all people.
 We are all self-learners!
 Let’s make self-learning a bit easier!

-- Everyone can become a teacher.
-Teaching/instructing will be made easier by Open Source Learning software and thus professionals who really possess the knowledge can find it very easy to teach and become a teacher and make a living from it – part time teachers, independent teachers, full time teachers…
+- Everyone can become a teacher, and in the future, the talented professionals should be the source of teachers.
+Teaching/instructing will be made easier by Open Source Learning software and thus professionals who really possess the knowledge can find it very easy to teach and become a teacher and make a living from it, and these teachers should never be separated from their professions so they keep get updated with new knowledge and also new and deeper understanding on their knowledge.

 - Knowledge and learning paths constructed through software powered by Knowledge Engine can be used to demonstrate one individual’s learning and it can be used as an essential part of one’s portfolio to be evaluated in job hunting, effectively replacing the standardized testing that is at the center of current education system.